From: Phin08@aol.com

 Coal Company.
 Do you believe that it is appropriate for Congress

-to continue policies that are based on land title established by a
+to continue policies that are based on land title established

 coal company ?
 Are you willing to consider legislation that revises